Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: A Two-Stage Constrained Coding Scheme

 As $L$ is a constant, the lower bound on the probability of correct estimation converges to $1$, as $m\to \infty$. \end{proof}

-In Section \ref{sec:main}, we compared the achievable rate of $\frac{C}{2}$, for $d=1$, obtained using linear subcodes of RM codes (Theorem \ref{thm:rm}), with rates achievable by the two-stage coding scheme above.
+In Section \ref{sec:main}, we compared the achievable rate of $\frac{C}{2}$, for $d=1$, obtained using linear subcodes of RM codes in Theorem \ref{thm:rm} ({using the block-MAP decoder of the larger RM codes}), with rates achievable by the two-stage coding scheme above.
 An equivalent way of stating our observations there is that the two-stage coding scheme achieves a higher rate for erasure probabilities $\epsilon\lessapprox 0.2387$, when used over the $(1,\infty)$-RLL input-constrained BEC, and for crossover probabilities $p$ that are in the approximate interval $(0,0.0392)\cup(0.9608,1)$, when used over the $(1,\infty)$-RLL input-constrained BSC.